 As part of the mentor program, you will get training in cultural awareness and interpersonal and communication skills.
 You will have the opportunity to meet faculty alumni and receive a certificate signed by the Associate Dean Learning and Teaching.
 There will also be free lunches and social events during the program.

-You can register to be a mentor if you are in at least your second year in an undergraduate (or combined) degree in the Faculty of Health Sciences.
+You can register to be a mentor if you are in at least your second year in an undergraduate (or combined) degree in the Sydney School of Health Sciences.

 If you and a friend would like to be allocated as mentors in the same group, you can create a unique passcode and both quote this on your registration.